vmouchakis/Brainaic/README.md

 - Make sure you are following [this video](https://www.youtube.com/watch?v=TsVZJbnnaSs) from [Alex Ziskind](https://github.com/alexziskind1) to install all necessary model files.
 - Or follow [this](https://medium.com/@auslei/llama-2-for-mac-m1-ed67bbd9a0c2) article.

-*Remember to move the models under the `models` directory in this project, see the `config.py` file.*
+*Here we are using the 7b model, but following the instructions above you can use any Llama model* *Remember to move the models under the `models` directory in this project, see the `config.py` file.*

 ## Set up environment